doorkeeper-gem/guides/README.md

 ### Ruby on Rails

+Doorkeeper follows Rails maintenance policy and supports only supported versions of the framework.
-Doorkeeper currently supports Ruby on Rails 5.
+Currently we support Ruby on Rails 5 and higher.
 See the guide [here](ruby-on-rails/getting-started.md).

 ### Grape